LGM-118 Peacekeeper: Minuteman

+As the US Navy was quick to point out, their Polaris fleet's stealth and mobility would maintain a countervalue force under any possible scenario.
+This threatened the Air Force's supremacy in the nuclear warfighting arena.
+Even in the case of a counterforce attack, their bombers would take hours to complete their missions, during which the Soviets could launch their remaining missiles.
+The Air Force could not let this stand, and following the advice of RAND Corporation, in 1962 they decided the solution was to make the Minuteman capable of counterforce missions as well.
+The changes to Minuteman II were two-fold.
+One was to introduce the NS-17 inertial navigation system, which improved the CEP to 0.34 nmi and allowed the missiles to attack Soviet silos directly.
+The other was to allow the missiles to quickly switch between a selection of eight targets, allowing them to be fired at only those Soviet silos that had not already launched.

 Golden Arrow

+Similar improvements to Soviet missiles, real or imagined, led to US officials proposing a worrying scenario; a Soviet first strike with a limited number of warheads aimed at the Minuteman silos or control bunkers could cripple the US ICBM fleet.
+At the time, the Soviets were only capable of mounting a limited attack.
+With the limited accuracy of Soviet missiles, only an attack with a small number of missiles carrying very large warheads (multi-megaton range) was feasible.
+They had just enough of these to make a damaging, but not decisive, attack on the US ICBM fleet.
+This scenario was of deep concern to the Air Force as it became ever more dependent on Minuteman for most strategic missions.

 The Air Force had depended on engineering support from TRW during the early days of the development of their ICBM force.
 In 1960 a number of TRW and other engineers involved in the ICBM program formed The Aerospace Corporation, initially working on the Mercury spacecraft, X-20 Dynasoar and various ICBM projects.
 In 1964, the Air Force contracted them to consider a wide variety of survivable ICBM approaches, under the name "Golden Arrow".

 The project considered road, rail, submarine and air-launched weapons.
 One of these suggested an air-launched ballistic missile.
 The proposal called for an enormous (for the day) turboprop-powered aircraft with two-day endurance carrying up to eight missiles that would be dropped out the back, parachuted to the vertical, and then launched.
 As part of the same study, Aerospace also considered a missile and wheeled launcher combination that was small enough that they could be carried in existing C-141 Starlifter aircraft.
 During periods of heightened tensions, they would be flown to practically any airport and set up.
-The Soviets would have to target thousands of airports, runways and even dirt strips and long stretches of highway in order to attack the fleet.
+The Soviets would have to target thousands of airports, runways and even dirt strips and long stretches of highway to attack the fleet.